Texas Roadhouse: Operations and marketing

 Texas Roadhouse's mission statement is "Legendary Food, Legendary Service".
 Their mascot is an armadillo named Andy.
 The company's restaurants offer entertainment in the form of line dancing.
 The waiters, waitresses and hosts perform these dances throughout the night.
 The employees participate in intercompany competitions: bartenders compete in "The Real Bar" competition, and meat cutters in the annual "Meat Hero Competition".

 The Roadhouse Corporation supports the homebuilding programs Habitat for Humanity International and Homes For Our Troops.
 The company also sponsors a road cycling team of about 20 cyclists.
 Texas Roadhouse is a major supporter of Special Olympics.

 Each restaurant had a table called "Willie's Corner", with pictures and memorabilia of Willie Nelson.
 In 2002, Nelson signed a deal to become an official partner of Texas Roadhouse.
 Since then, Nelson has heavily promoted the chain, including a special on Food Network.
-Willie Nelson is the owner of the Texas Roadhouse in South Austin, TX.
+Willie Nelson is the owner of Texas Roadhouse in South Austin, TX.